What are the COVID Emergency Grants?

 Can I apply for funding for more than one semester?

 Yes, students can apply each semester if they continue to experience the same hardships and NSCC has remaining funding.
-Priority will be given to students asking for funding for the first time as we progress through the Summer and Fall semesters.
-The program is scheduled to run in Spring 2020, Summer 2020, Fall 2020, and Winter 2021, again as long as the funding is not exhausted sooner.
+Priority will be given to students asking for funding for the first time.
+The program is scheduled to run in Spring 2020, Summer 2020, Fall 2020, Spring 2021, Summer 2021 and Fall 2021, again as long as the funding is not exhausted sooner.

 There are no deadlines to apply, please be aware of the criteria to receive the funding and please understand that the funding is limited to what was awarded to NSCC by the Federal Government.